zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Troubleshooting.md

  **Keyword “InvalidAccountStatus.NotEnoughBalance” appears in the migration logs.**

-The default billing method of the intermediate instance is [Pay-As-You-Go](../intl.en-US/Pricing/Pay-As-You-Go.md#).
+The default billing method of the intermediate instance is [Pay-As-You-Go](../reseller.en-US/Pricing/Pay-As-You-Go.md#).
 You must make sure that no credit limit is set to your credit card and it allows the payment to go through.

  **Keyword “Forbidden.RAM” appears in the migration logs.**

 The RAM user are not granted with operation permission and cannot access the APIs.

 If the AccessKey that you create belongs to a RAM user, you must make sure that the specified RAM user is authorized the permission of `AliyunECSFullAccess` and `AliyunVPCFullAccess` to operate the ECS and VPC resources.
-For more information, see *RAM* document [Authorization policies](../../../../../intl.en-US/User Guide/Authorization/Authorization Policy Management.md#).
+For more information, see *RAM* document [Authorization policies](../../../../../reseller.en-US/User Guide/Authorization/Authorization Policy Management.md#).

  **Keyword “InvalidImageName.Duplicated” appears in the migration logs.**

 The specified parameter `image_name` cannot be the same as an existing image name.

+**Keyword InvalidAccountStatus.SnapshotServiceUnavailable appears in the migration logs.**

+It indicates that you have not signed up for the ECS snapshot services.
+You can go to the[ECS console](https://partners-intl.console.aliyun.com/#/ecs) to sign up the ECS snapshot service and try cloud migration again.

  **Keyword “Connect to Server Failed” appears in the migration logs.**